Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Brane-localized gravity

-Since $H_m(r)$ are independent orthogonal complete basis, the above equation is nonzero.
-To see this clearly, we take value on the brane

-As a result, the potential ghost mode does not satisfy Einstein equations and thus is not allowed.
+Since we sum over all non-ghost modes with $c_m>0$, the above action has wrong sign as expected.
+Now we have verified that the mode with mass $m_g$ is indeed a ghost.

-Let us go on to study the ghost mass (\ref{gravityghost}).
-For simplicity, we focus on the case $d=4$ with small tension \footnote{ Notice that $m_g^2 \sim \cosh^2(\rho)$ is divergent and decouples with other modes in the large tension limit.
-We do not consider this subtle case. } so that we can make analytical discussions.
-First, we verify that the sum $\sum_m ...$ of (\ref{gravityghost}) is convergent so that the ghost mass is well-defined in the small tension limit.
+We remark that the ghost mass (\ref{sect3.2:gravityghost}) can be derived from the spectrum identity (\ref{gravity: SI HD}).
+Below we numerically verify that the ghost mass (\ref{sect3.2:gravityghost}) lies in the mass spectrum fixed by NBC (\ref{NBCsgravity2}).
+It can be regarded as a numerical test of the spectrum identity (\ref{gravity: SI HD}).
+For simplicity, we focus on the case $d=4$ with small tension so that we can make analytical discussions.
+First, we verify that the sum $\sum_m ...$ of (\ref{sect3.2:gravityghost}) is convergent so that the ghost mass is well-defined in the small tension limit.
 To study the convergence, we only need to consider the large mass limit $m^2\to \infty$.
-From (\ref{NBCsgravity2}, \ref{NBCsgravity3},\ref{orthogonal-gravity-cm}), we derive
+From (\ref{NBCsgravity2}, \ref{NBCsgravity3},\ref{orthogonal-gravity}), we derive

 By using $m^2\to 2 q (2 q+3)$, $H_m'(0) \to 2 q P_{2 q+2}^2(0)$ and the normalization formula of $H_m(r)\to \text{sech}^2(r) P_{2 q+1}^2(-\tanh (r))$ in the small tension limit $\rho\to 0$, we obtain

 which yields